univmalik/PythonCCTV/README.md

 'conda install opencv'

-This application converts webcame to CCTV and captures any intrusion by taking picture.
+This application converts webcam to CCTV and captures any intrusion by taking picture whenever it detects motion.